Google Analytics is the market-leading analytics platform and it meets the needs of most of our clients.

 However, some of our larger clients need an enterprise-level solution that meets their more complex needs.
 These are companies generating significant revenues from marketing, often in multiple countries or via multiple brands.

-For these more sophisticated marketers the Google Analytics 360 Suite is increasingly the solution of choice.
-The Google Analytics 360 Suite offers a powerful and integrated analytics solution that is used by many of the world’s biggest enterprises.
+For these more sophisticated marketers, the Google Marketing Platform is increasingly the solution of choice.
+The Google Marketing Platform offers a powerful and integrated analytics solution, Google Analytics 360, which is used by many of the world’s biggest enterprises.

 For companies looking to upgrade, the great news is that the migration path from Google Analytics to Google Analytics 360 is straightforward: you continue to use the same tracking code, the same familiar interface and the same reports that you’ve already created.
 But you have access to all the other benefits of 360, making for a seamless transition.